Likelihood Estimation with Incomplete Array Variate Observations: Introduction

 A vector is a one way array, a matrix is a two way array, by stacking matrices we obtain three way arrays, etc, ...
 Array variate random variables up to two dimensions has been studied intensively in \cite{gupta2000matrix} and by many others.
 For arrays observations of $3,$ $4$ or in general $i$ dimensions probability models with Kronecker delta covariance structure have been proposed very recently in (\cite{AKDEMIRjalgstat}, \cite{srivastava2008estimation} and \cite{ohlson2011multilinear}).
 The estimation and inference for the parameters of the array normal distribution with Kronecker delta covariance structure, based on a random sample of fully observed arrays $\{\widetilde{X}_1, \widetilde{X}_2, \ldots, \widetilde{X}_N\},$ can been accomplished by maximum likelihood estimation (\cite{srivastava2008models}, \cite{AKDEMIRjalgstat}, \cite{srivastava2008estimation} and \cite{ohlson2011multilinear}) or by Bayesian estimation (\cite{hoff2011hierarchical}).

-Array variate random variables are mainly useful for data that can naturally be arranged in array form.
+Array variate random variables are mainly useful for multiply labeled random variables that can naturally be arranged in array form.
 Some examples include response from multi-factor experiments, two-three dimensional image-video data, spatial-temporal data, repeated measures data.
-It is true that any array data can be also be represented uniquely in the vector form and a more general covariance structure can be assumed for this vector representation.
-However, the model with the Kronecker structure is far more parsimonious and usually proves to be the better model.
-When the dimensions coincide with conceptually separable dimensions, we gain further insight about the individual dimensions.
+It is true that any array data can also be represented uniquely in vector form, and a general covariance structure can be assumed for this vector representation.
+However, the models with the Kronecker structure far more parsimonious.

-The array variate data models and the estimation techniques we have mentioned above assume that we have a a random sample of fully observed arrays.
+The array variate data models and the estimation techniques we have mentioned above assume that we have a random sample of fully observed arrays.
 However, in practice most array data come with many missing cells.
-The purpose of this article is to develop likelihood based methods for estimation and inference for a class of array random variables when we only have partially observed arrays in the random sample.
-In addition to the estimation of mean and covariance parameters for multi-way data we obtain estimated values for the missing cells, this provides a generalization of regression to multi-way data.
+The main purpose of this article is to develop likelihood-based methods for estimation and inference for a class of array random variables when we only have partially observed arrays in the random sample.

 Another novelty in this article involves the definition and development of a multiway mixed effects model.
-This model is usefull for analyzing multiway response variables that depends on seperable effects and through it we can incorporate the known covariance structures along some dimensions of the response and we can estimate the unknown covariance components.
-In general the known covariance components are calculated using the variables that define the levels of the corresponding array dimensions.
+This model is useful for analyzing multiway response variables that depend on separable effects and through it we can incorporate the known covariance structures along some dimensions of the response, and we can estimate the unknown mean and covariance components.

 The array variate mixed models can be used to fit Gaussian process regression models with multiway data.
 Using the explanatory information that describe levels related to the dimension of an array, we can calculate a kernel matrix for that dimension.
 The shrinkage parameters related to a kernel along a dimension can be estimated using likelihood based methods.
 Similarly, the covariance for the dimensions with no explanatory information can also be estimated.
 We illustrate this with two examples where we calculate and use kernel matrices based on genetic information in the form of genomewide markers.